Haokun-Chen/SOMAR-UX/_requirement/user_stories.md

     - 1) User provides a input text file to set metadata about the models and pass in as command-line argument<br/>
     - 2a) User write C++ code in a setICs() method to configure starting parameters OR <br/>
     - 2b) User write Python code in a predefined method or interface to provide or overwrite starting parameters.
-- Step 2: When they want to subset or integrate output data, they could:
-    -  configure Python post-processing script to get preferred data
+        - Select certain coordinates or regions using the multi-dimensional arrays in Python
+        - Select certain components of those corodinates/regions such as x-velocity, buoyancy, pressure, etc.
+        - Fill in data for those components according to certain formulas or setup

-- Step 3: SOMAR launches and simulate ocean behaviors given the parameters
+- Step 2: SOMAR launches and simulate ocean behaviors given the parameters
-- Step 4: User will get output written in "hdf5_output" folders which contains multiple distributed hdf5 data files that represents specfic data values (velocity, etc.) in a certain region.
+- Step 3: User will get output written in "hdf5_output" folders which contains multiple distributed hdf5 data files that represents specfic data values (velocity, etc.) in a certain region.
-- Step 5: Post Processing script execute to produce user-defined computation and output preferred data
+- Step 4: Post Processing script execute to produce user-defined computation and output preferred data